 Patients with access to internet or a personal computer can register for 'Patient Online service'.
-Patients can sign up and register with the practice to view parts of your GP record, including information about medication, allergies, vaccinations, and previous illnesses.
-This service also offers booking and cancelling appointments online and ordering repeat prescriptions.
+Patients can sign up and register with the practice to view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results.
+This service also offers booking and cancelling appointments on-line and ordering repeat prescriptions.
 For more information see GP Online services